Michigan Porch

 Why here?
 Asparagus loves sandy soil, and Oceana has plenty of it, while cool, rainy springs off the big lake are just what the crop wants.
 It’s also a famously labor-intensive harvest, much of it cut by hand.
 And asparagus grows fast: in ideal conditions a spear can shoot up as much as an inch in an hour, so farmers have to stay right on top of the fields during the roughly mid-May-to-late-June season.

 Naturally, such a proud crop gets a party.
 Since 1974, Hart has hosted the National Asparagus Festival — billed as the longest-running asparagus festival in the country — complete with a parade, a “Taste of Asparagus,” farm tours, and the crowning of an Asparagus Queen.
-For one weekend, a town of under 2,000 people more than doubles in size to celebrate a vegetable.
+For one weekend, a town of just over 2,000 people more than doubles in size to celebrate a vegetable.

 Where to see it